Extensions of Motives and the Fundamental Group: Remarks on Motives

 \subsection{Remarks on Degenerations}

 Collino shows that his cycle can be viewed as a `degeneration' of the Ceresa cycle.
 We expect that the Bloch-Beilinson cycle too can be viewed as a suitable degeneration of the modified diagonal cycle.
 In a recent preprint \cite{iymu}, Iyer and M\"uller-Stach have worked out a special case of this.
-In a subsequent paper, we hope to show this in general and derive some additional consequences.
+A sketch of the idea from the point of view of extensions is as follows: